Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Dataset Construction

 The seller can change its list price even without receiving an offer from a buyer.
 I therefore treat the price after any price changes that occurred before any offer from a buyer as the effective list price.
 I define a match as the first arrival of a distinct buyer, identified by a non-seller comment or purchase.
 An item is flagged as having multiple-match buyers if a buyer reappears after another buyer has arrived.

 I label seller and buyer actions at the match level as follows.
 An offer is classified as accepted if the seller subsequently updates the posted price to exactly the offer amount after the offer is made.
-Using this information, each buyer–item match is assigned an action type: C if the match includes an accepted offer, A if the item is sold without any offer from that buyer, and D otherwise.
-For matches of type C, I further classify buyer behavior by defining a walkaway indicator equal to one if the offering buyer does not complete the purchase.
-Finally, I label buyer commitment by setting a commit indicator equal to one if any comment within a C-type match contains keywords indicating an intention to complete the transaction promptly.
-The list of keywords are shown in Table \ref{tab:commit_words}.
+Using this information, each buyer-item match is assigned an action type: $C$ if the match includes an accepted offer, $A$ if the item is sold without any offer from that buyer, and $D$ otherwise.
+For matches of type $C$, I further classify buyer behavior by defining a walkaway indicator equal to one if the offering buyer does not complete the purchase.
+Finally, I label buyer commitment by setting a commit indicator equal to one if any comment within a $C$-type match contains keywords indicating an intention to complete the transaction promptly.
+The list of keywords is shown in Table \ref{tab:commit_words}.

 The analysis starts from a sample of 13,397 items.
 I first drop 6 items with missing residualized list prices, leaving 13,391 items.
 I then exclude 204 items for which either the residualized offer amount or the residualized sales price exceeds the residualized list price, reducing the sample to 13,187 items.
 Finally, I trim 736 items that fall outside the 1st - 99th percentile range of the residualized list price and the time to first match, yielding a final analysis sample of 12,451 items.
 In total, 946 items are removed across all trimming steps.